suneepathangay/NBA-Bet-Simulator/README.md

 After waiting for a day, the user will be able to request the payout and a message will be displayed on the page whether the won or lost the bet along with the money, they recieved or lost from the bet.

+Things We Might Add:

+We might improve the user authentication by directly signing in with Google.